 and b) designated in writing by the student’s parent to receive the medication.

 In order for students to stay in for recess, a note must be written by a doctor.
 The note should state why it is necessary for the child to stay inside for a specific limited time.
 Students will remain in their classroom supervised by their teacher.
 Please note the policy on temperature and proper outside attire in the Cold Weather Policy section.

 Eph.
 4:2-3 “Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace.”

 Gal.
 5:13-15 “You my brothers, were called to be free.
 But do not use your freedom to indulge the sinful nature, rather, serve one another in love.
 The entire law is summed up in a single command: ‘Love your neighbor as yourself.’
 If you keep on biting and devouring each other, watch out or you will be destroyed by each other.”

-Covenant intends to provide all of its staff and students an environment that is free from offensive kinds of behavior and that is a safe place to learn.
+CCS intends to provide all of its staff and students an environment that is free from offensive kinds of behavior, free from aggressive behavior including fighting or harm to others and that is a safe place to learn.

 Any person who is determined to have violated this policy will be subject to corrective action and discipline of suspension or expulsion.

 Weapons and other dangerous objects — including but not limited to firearms, explosives, and knives — are not to be brought on school property; be present in vehicles used to transport students; or be present at any school function.
-Covenant Christian School is a gun free zone.
+CCS is a gun free zone.
 This includes toys or “look-alike” weapons.